leanstacks/skeleton-ws-spring-boot/README.md

 \* The Gradle Wrapper is bundled with this project.
 Gradle tasks may be used without installing Gradle CLI by substituting `./gradlew` for `gradle` in the instructions below.

+### Spring Tool Suite or Eclipse

+This project uses Checkstyle static code analysis and reporting to ensure contributions are formatted in a consistent manner.
+To ease the burden for contributing software engineers, the Eclipse Java Code Formatter configuration is supplied.
+The formatting configuration may be used in Eclipse, the Spring Tool Suite, or any derivative of the Eclipse IDE.

+The Java Code Formatter configuration is located in the source at: `etc/eclipse/java-formatter.xml`.

+After importing the project into Eclipse, edit the project properties by selecting *Properties* from the *Project* drop-down menu.
+Then, expand the *Java Code Style* menu and select *Formatter*.
+Click the *Import* button to import the configuration file.
+Next, expand the *Java Editor* menu and select *Save Actions*.
+Ensure that the following selections are checked:
+* Enable project specific settings
+* Perform the selected actions on save
+  * Format source code
+    * Format all lines
+  * Organize imports

 ## Running

 The project supports [Maven](http://maven.apache.org/) and [Gradle](http://gradle.org/) for build, package, and test workflow automation.